Track coach Salazar’s 4-year doping ban upheld by CAS

 In 2019, a handful of runners, including Goucher, Mary Cain, and Amy Yoder Begley revealed that they had been emotionally and physically abused while working with Salazar as part of the NOP, which was disbanded shortly after the doping ban was revealed.

-Olympic champions who have trained at NOP include Sifan Hassan, who won the women’s 5,000 and 10,000 meters at the Tokyo Olympics, four-time gold medalist Farah — who completed the men’s 5,000-10,000 double at London in 2012 and Rio de Janeiro in 2016 — and Matthew Centrowitz Jr., who took the men’s 1,500 title at Rio.
+Olympic champions who have trained at NOP include Sifan Hassan, who won three Olympic medals in Tokyo – gold in the women’s 5,000 and 10,000 meters at bronze in the 1,500; four-time gold medalist Farah, who completed the men’s 5,000-10,000 double at London in 2012 and Rio de Janeiro in 2016; and Matt Centrowitz Jr., who took the men’s 1,500 title at Rio.

-The CAS judges repeated that none of Salazar’s rule-breaking that they had seen “directly affected athletic competition.”
+The CAS judges repeated that none of Salazar’s rule-breaking they had seen ”directly affected athletic competition.”

 ”(T)here was no evidence put before the CAS as to any effect on athletes competing at the elite level within the NOP,” the court said.